 2 References

+[29] 3GPP TS 26.247: "Transparent end-to-end Packet-switched Streaming Services (PSS); Progressive Download and Dynamic Adaptive Streaming over HTTP (3GP-DASH)".

 Next change

 15.2.2 Corruption duration metric

 Corruption duration, M, is the time period from the NPT time of the last good frame (since the NPT time for the first corrupted frame cannot always be determined) before the corruption, to the NPT time of the first subsequent good frame.
 A corrupted frame may either be an entirely lost frame, or a media frame that has quality degradation and the decoded frame is not the same as in error-free decoding.